OpenSteamClient/OpenSteamClient/README.md

 - Uses Avalonia UI
 - Supports Windows

+# Blockers
+Current blockers are marked as BLOCKER.
+Just search for it in all the files.

 # Developing
 See DEVELOPING.md in the root of this repo.
 This will eventually replace the old opensteamclient.